 without affecting the quorum, KubeOne will fail to repair the cluster.
 In that

 The apply command doesn’t modify or delete existing MachineDeployments.

-the Kubernetes API directly.
+using kubectl or the Kubernetes API directly.

 To make managing MachineDeployments easier, the operator can generate the